ranjanin08/grimlock/README.md

 Position2D(StringValue(iid:0444510),StringValue(fid:D))
 ```

 Now for something a little more intersting.
-Let's compute the number of features for each instance and then compute the moments of the distribution of counts (note, ```new Matrix2D``` is needed to ensure Grimlock's reduce function is called):
+Let's compute the number of features for each instance and then compute the moments of the distribution of counts:

 ```
-scala> val counts = new Matrix2D(data).reduce(Over(First), Count())
+scala> val counts = data.summarise(Over(First), Count())

 scala> counts.foreach(println)
 Cell(Position1D(StringValue(iid:0064402)),Content(DiscreteSchema[LongCodex](),LongValue(3)))